 - An open-label, multi-center, non-randomized dose escalation and expansion Phase 1 clinical trial (NCT02672917) of BNT321 monotherapy and in combination with modified FOLFIRINOX in pancreatic cancer and other CA19-9 expressing solid tumors is ongoing.
-Data from the trial were presented at the ASCO Gastrointestinal Cancer Symposium 2024.
+In January 2024, data from the trial were presented at the ASCO Gastrointestinal Cancer Symposium.
 Preclinically, BNT321 binding was observed to be highly specific and restricted to cancer tissues with sLea expression.
 The most frequent dose-limiting toxicities, or DLTs, for both monotherapy and for mFOLFIRINOX combination therapy were hepatic transaminase elevations.
 DLTs generally occurred in cycle 1 and did not preclude subsequent BNT321 administration at reduced doses.
 BNT321 in combination with mFOLFIRINOX was tolerable for multiple cycles.
 Clinical activity (27% PR, RECIST) was observed in patients receiving the combination as first or subsequent line therapy for advanced disease. - In April 2024, the first patient was dosed in a Phase 1/2 trial (NCT06069778) evaluating the safety, tolerability, and efficacy of BNT321 in combination with mFOLFIRINOX as an adjuvant therapy following curative resection in patients with PDAC.

 BNT323/DB-1303 is a topoisomerase-1 inhibitor-based HER2-targeted ADC candidate being developed in collaboration with Duality Biologics (Suzhou) Co.
 Ltd., or DualityBio.
-The program has been granted Breakthrough Therapy Designation by the U.S. FDA or the treatment of advanced endometrial cancer in patients who progressed on or after treatment with immune checkpoint inhibitors.
+The program has been granted Fast Track designation and Breakthrough Therapy Designation by the FDA for the treatment of advanced endometrial cancer in patients who progressed on or after treatment with immune checkpoint inhibitors.

-• An ongoing randomized, multi-center, open-label Phase 3 clinical trial (NCT06018337) is recruiting to evaluate BNT323/DB1303 versus the investigator's choice of chemotherapy in advanced or metastatic HR+, HER2-low breast cancer subjects whose disease has progressed on at least two lines of prior endocrine therapy or within six months of first-line endocrine therapy + cyclin-dependent 4/6 (CDK4/6) inhibitor and no prior chemotherapy.
+- An ongoing randomized, multi-center, open-label, pivotal Phase 3 clinical trial (NCT06018337) is recruiting to evaluate BNT323/DB1303 versus the investigator's choice of chemotherapy in advanced or metastatic HR+, HER2-low breast cancer subjects whose disease has progressed on at least two lines of prior endocrine therapy or within six months of first-line endocrine therapy and cyclin-dependent 4/6 (CDK4/6) inhibitor and no prior chemotherapy.
 The first patient was dosed in January 2024.
 The trial aims to enroll approximately 532 patients.
 The primary endpoint is PFS.
-Secondary endpoints include OS, ORR, DCR, DOR and safety, as well as patient-reported outcomes.
+Secondary endpoints include OS, ORR, DCR, DOR and safety, as well as patient-reported outcomes. - Topline data from the ongoing Phase 3 in HR+ and HER2-low metastatic breast cancer that have progressed on hormone therapy and/or CDK4/6 inhibition is expected in 2025. - BNT323/DB-1303 is being evaluated in an ongoing multicenter, non-randomized, open-label, multiple dose, first-in-human Phase 1/2 clinical trial (NCT05150691) in patients with advanced/ unresectable, recurrent, or metastatic HER2-expressing solid tumors.
+A potential registrational cohort with HER2-expressing (IHC3+, 2+, 1+ or ISH-positive) patients with advanced/recurrent endometrial carcinoma has completed enrollment.
+Data from this cohort are expected in 2025.

-• BNT323/DB-1303 is being evaluated in an ongoing multicenter, non-randomized, open-label, multiple dose, first-in-human Phase 1/2 clinical trial (NCT05150691) in patients with advanced/unresectable, recurrent, or metastatic HER2-expressing solid tumors.
-A potential registrational cohort is enrolling HER2-expressing (IHC3+, 2+, 1+ or ISH-positive) patients with advanced/recurrent endometrial carcinoma and aims to recruit 140 patients.
-A confirmatory Phase 3 trial (NCT06340568) in this patient population is planned to start this year.
+• A confirmatory Phase 3 trial (NCT06340568) in patients with advanced endometrial cancer is planned to start in 2024.

-BNT324/DB-1311 is a topoisomerase-1 inhibitor-based B7H3-directed ADC candidate being developed in collaboration with DualityBio.
+BNT324/DB-1311 is a topoisomerase-1 inhibitor-based B7H3-targeted ADC candidate being developed in collaboration with DualityBio.